AT Cycle 9

 Enrichment: 14, G66, G67

-Daily Check-in: center of mass integral
+Daily Check-in (hour 1): center of mass integral

 Support: 2, 4